Meiji prints

 Provenance: Rare Illustrated Books

-*) With many thanks to Naoko and Shinji Ōba for their help in translating this kanji.
+*) With many thanks to Naoko and Shinji Ōba for their help in translating all the Japanese text in this album.